 Workplace injuries impact businesses on multiple levels and in multiple ways.
 Worker comp claims, days away, presenteeism, drops in productivity are all issues impacted by workplace injuries.
 Here at Seattle City Light, our 6-year Strategic Initiative has directly targeted workplace injuries to not only lower injury rates, comp claims, and other negative metrics, but to also significantly improve our worker’s wellbeing, so they can enjoy the Other 16.
 The Other 16 is an initiative born out of our grassroots efforts and focuses all on how to create a safer workplace, so employees can go out and enjoy time away from work- the Other 16.

-Part of the focus on safety was also to build a multi-faceted ergonomics programme that integrated wellbeing initiatives together to enhance worker productivity, comfort, and satisfaction.
+Part of the focus on safety was also to build a multi-faceted ergonomics program that integrated wellbeing initiatives together to enhance worker productivity, comfort, and satisfaction.
 Over the last four years, in support of the Strategic Initiative, the combined office and industrial/field ergonomic process has proactively saved City Light over $23M in potential costs.
 Even with that success, I felt there were other things we could do.

 Enter the BAX-U Case Study.
-With the help of Dr Romina Ghassemi, founder of Think Healthy and developer of the BAX-U posture device, we ran a 12-week case study using the device in an office setting with 53 participants.
+With the help of Dr. Romina Ghassemi, founder of Think Healthy and developer of the BAX-U posture device, we ran a 12-week case study using the device in an office setting with 53 participants.
 The goal of the case study was to explore ways to incorporate wellness into an already successful ergonomics process.
-Additionally, we wanted to be able to provide employees proven avenues (based on case study data) to explore to improve their wellbeing both at work and at home.
+Additionally, we wanted to be able to provide employees with proven avenues (based on case study data) to explore to improve their wellbeing both at work and at home.

 Participants had to meet certain criteria to be involved.
 They had to be users of our online risk tool, be willing to give the full 12 weeks needed to complete the study and have areas of discomfort that would benefit from the device’s use.
 Requirements for participation were that the participants complete an initial assessment, answer a mid-study questionnaire, and then complete an exit assessment at the end.